omnibor/spec/SPEC.md

 A GitBOM Document describes the immediate children of an artifact in the Artifact Dependency Graph (ADG).

-A GitBOM Document utilizes precisely one identifier type.
+A GitBOM Document utilizes precisely one Gitoid Identifier Type.

 ### GitBOM Identifier

-A GitBOM Document is identified by computing its identifier as an artifact with the identifier type used for identifiers within the GitBOM Document itself.
+A GitBOM Document is identified by computing its identifier as an artifact with the Gitoid Identifier Type used for identifiers within the GitBOM Document itself.

 #### GitBOM Document Header

 In order to distinguish the type of identifier used in the GitBOM Document, it begins with a single newline terminated header line:

 ```
-${identifier type uri prefix}\n
+${Gitoid Identifier Type uri prefix}\n
 ```

 For example: